philsinatra/IDM232/instructor_materials/IDM232-05-mysql.md

 }
 ```

-^ The way to do that is to use `mysqli_connect_errorno` and error to find out.
+^ The way to do that is to use `mysqli_connect_errno` and error to find out.
 So here is an example of how you can do that.
 If `mysqli_connect_errno`, or if there is an error number, then we know that there was a problem.
 And at that point, we can say, well, the database connection failed.
 This checks for any error that occurred in the last transaction.
 If there's an error sitting there, at this point, we know that it's from whatever we just did.

 ^ And then die.
 That's a new bit of PHP, but it basically says just give up.
 It's like saying exit or break.
 Basically just says forget all other PHP, and completely and totally, fatally quit.
 So it gets out of there.
 And it's going to die with this message, database connection failed, and then I'm going to display the actual error using the error version.
 So `mysqli_connect`, and then error and then in parenthesis after it, I'll put the error number.
 Just so that we see that as well.
 So that's the message that it will die with.
 I'm just concatenating those strings together.
 So that'll then tell us did it succeed or not.

 ---

+[.build-lists: false]

-### Step 5: Close database connection
+### Step 5: Close Database Connection

 ```php
 mysqli_close($connection);